UK health minister rejects allegations over COVID-19 failures made by former PM aide | Health

 - United Kingdom

-British health minister Matt Hancock rejected allegations by a former top aide of Prime Minister Boris Johnson, saying there was never a national shortage of protective equipment and they followed clinical guidance on care homes.
+British health minister Matt Hancock rejected allegations by a former top aide of Prime Minister Boris Johnson, saying there was never a national shortage of protective equipment and the government followed clinical guidance on care homes.

+Johnson's former aide Dominic Cummings last month said Hancock had repeatedly lied in government meetings on COVID-19 and called for him to be sacked.
+Hancock has denied the allegations made by Cummings.
+"It is telling that no evidence has been provided yet," Hancock told a parliamentary select committee hearing on Thursday, adding he had never told Johnson anything he knew to be untrue.

+Cummings said Hancock had said people would be tested before being discharged into care homes, which they didn't happen.
+On Thursday, Hancock said the policy was that people would be tested when tests were available.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)